-- In 2022, businesses with projected premium rate increases will move up a maximum of one risk band from their prior year risk band (approximately five per cent).*
+- In 2022, businesses with a projected premium rate increase will move up a maximum of one risk band from their prior year risk band (approximately five per cent).*

-- In 2023, businesses that have not yet reached their projected premium rate will move up a maximum of two risk bands from their prior year risk band (approximately 10 per cent).*
+- In 2023, businesses with a projected premium rate increase will move up a maximum of two risk bands from their prior year risk band (approximately 10 per cent).*

 Any projected decreases due to your individual and/or class risk and experience will be applied in 2022 and 2023 (subject to transition funding, and other rate adjustments).
 Starting in 2024, our policies for premium rate setting under the new model will be fully in effect.
-Businesses with projected premium rate increases will move up or down a maximum of three risk bands from their prior year risk band (approximately 15 per cent per year, until they reach their projected premium rate.
+Businesses with projected premium rate increases will move up or down a maximum of three risk bands from their prior year risk band (approximately 15 per cent),* until they reach their projected premium rate.

 Maximum insurable earnings

 As of January 2021 subclass G1, building construction, are separated into two subclasses for rate-setting purposes.
 Residential construction activities remain classified as subclass G1 and non-residential construction activities moved into a newly created subclass G6.

 Reporting and payment responsibilities remain the same for all businesses remaining in G1 residential building construction and moving to G6 non-residential building construction.
 The 2021 class rate for subclass G1 and G6 is $2.30, the same as the 2020 class rate for subclass G1.

 If your business performs multiple construction activities that are separately classified as residential and non-residential construction, your premium rate is determined by the activity with the largest percentage of your insurable earnings, known as your predominant class.